kmjones1979/scaffold-eth-2-solidity/README.md

 yarn chain
 ```

-This command starts a local Ethereum network using Hardhat that can be used for testing and development.

-> The hardhat configuration file is located at `packages/hardhat/hardhat.config.ts`.

 3. On a second terminal, deploy the test contract:

 ```
 yarn deploy
 ```

-> The smart contract is located in `packages/hardhat/contracts`

-> The deploy script for hardhat is located in `packages/hardhat/deploy`

 4. On a third terminal, start your NextJS app: